High demand in Canberra's fly-in fly-out sex industry proves the Australian territory's

-Dozens of Danish researchers have protested against the EU parliament's decision last week to recommend that EU member states criminalise the purchase of sex.
+Dozens of Danish researchers have protested against the EU parliament's decision last week to recommend that EU member states criminalise the

 The 26 researchers, who specialise in the areas of prostitution, sex work, human trafficking and sexuality, have signed their names to a petition because they argue that criminalising the purchase of sex will lead to a more insecure existence for

 They further contend that the EU politicians are ignoring the vast research about the issue, including reports from the UN, World Health Organisation and Human Rights Watch, which recommend decriminalising sex work.